Walter Ray Williams Jr.: Later career and standing in the sport

 I feel Earl's record is better than mine because it was more condensed.
 Earl bowled 14 years and 400 or so events.
 I've bowled well over 600 by now, maybe 700.
 I feel very pleased to be No. 2."

 On December 10, 2016, Williams made it to the final match of the PBA Shark Championship in Reno, NV.
 A victory would have made Williams the oldest player (57 years, 65 days) to ever win a regular PBA Tour event, but he was defeated in the finals by Canadian François Lavoie.
 John Handegard continues to hold the distinction as the oldest PBA Tour champion at 57 years, 55 days.

 In his later career, Williams has experimented with a two-handed "shovel style" delivery, and began using it in some PBA50 tournaments.
 At the River City Extreme Open in July 2019, he shot a 300 game in qualifying using the two-handed approach.

 Through 2019, Williams had bowled in over 1,000 PBA tournaments.
 From 2016 to 2019, Williams bowled in at least 34 PBA events every year (more than 40 events from 2017 to 2019), and cashed over $110,000 in three of the four years.

+Despite turning 40 at the turn of the century, Williams ranked #5 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.